ell1e/spew3d/README.md

 When you link your final program, make sure to add [SDL2]( https://libsdl.org) to the linked libraries, and everything that SDL2 needs.
-It should work no matter if you dynamically or statically link SDL2.
+It should work no matter whether you dynamically or statically link SDL2.